Fyling Hall School: School motto

-The school motto is 'The days that make us happy make us wise' (John Masefield).
+The school motto is 'The days that make us happy make us wise'.

 Sports

-Fyling Hall School offers a wide variety of sports for all pupils.
-Most important amongst these, and shaping daily life at Fyling Hall, are rugby, hockey, cross country, cricket, horse riding and rounders.
+Fyling Hall School offers a wide variety of sports for pupils.

 Popular culture

 The main building of Fyling Hall is used in G.P Taylor's novel Shadowmancer as the vicarage of Obadiah Demurral.
 The vicarage is destroyed by cannon fire from Jacob Crane's smuggler ship 'The Magenta'.